Swaminathp/Game/README.md

 The Snake, Gun, and Water game is a variation of the classic Rock, Paper, Scissors game.
 It is a two-player game where one player competes against the computer.

 Game Rules:
-Snake vs. Gun → Gun Wins
+Snake vs. Gun → Gun Wins.

-Gun vs. Water → Water Wins
+Gun vs. Water → Water Wins.

-Water vs. Snake → Snake Wins
+Water vs. Snake → Snake Wins.

 If both players choose the same option, it's a tie.

 Game Flow:
 The user selects one of the three options: Snake, Gun, or Water.
 The computer randomly picks one of the three options.